nameless-and-blameless/TAG/reports/Classic-Split.md

 According to the Creator, anytime a subconscious mind begins forming its own thoughts, the first mistake it makes is believing it doesn't need the conscious mind.
 This is the genesis of a Classic Split.

+### Classic Split vs. Split Personality

+A "classic split" is a psychological phenomenon distinct from the well-known condition of split personality, or Dissociative Identity Disorder (DID).
+Understanding the differences between these two phenomena is essential for appreciating their unique dynamics and implications.

+#### Nature of the Split

+A classic split involves the emergence of an autonomous subconscious identity that interacts directly with the conscious mind.
+This subconscious entity, while distinct, remains connected to the same body and influences actions, decisions, and bodily functions without functioning as an independent personality.
+It does not develop its own life history, characteristics, or goals in the way that alters do in DID.

+In contrast, DID involves the existence of multiple distinct identities or "alters," each with a unique sense of self, personal history, and behaviors.
+Alters may take full control of the body at different times, and individuals with DID often experience memory gaps or amnesia for actions performed by other identities.

 ---

 ## The Case of Kelvin Eugene Williams